-Complies - the proposed development has been designed with compliant setbacks, and building heights to ensure adequate and reasonable access to sunlight is provided for both the site and adjoining neighbours.
+Complies - the proposed development has been designed to ensure adequate and reasonable access to sunlight is provided for both the site and adjoining neighbours.
 The proposal also includes separate private open space areas and living areas to ensure access to sunlight can be maintained throughout the entire day.
 The proposal utilises a practical roof design which ensures passive solar access with the topography of the land.
-Refer to drawings DA32 to DA34 for assessment.
+Refer to drawings DA24 to DA26 for assessment.
 It is our professional opinion that the proposal complies with the objectives and controls of D6 Access to Sunlight with over 50% of private open space retained with sunlight for a minimum 3 hour period during 9am to 3pm.